BCS Intermediate in Software Testing

 The BCS Intermediate course extends the broad understanding of testing acquired at Foundation Level and covers those topics which are considered to be essential knowledge for a test professional - it is suitable for those who are engaged in any aspect of software testing (i.e. Test Analysis or Test Management).
 A pass in this certificate provides evidence that the candidate has proven analytical capability, having gained knowledge and practical skills in the key topics required for practicing software testing.

 This three-day tutor-led course includes lectures, exercises and practical work.
-On the fourth day, the day after the course, delegates prepare and take the examination.
+On the third day, delegates prepare and take the examination.
 It is fully-accredited by BCS Professional Certifications and they have rated it as SFIAplus level 4.

 Who is it for?